tjelvar-olsson/tjelvar-olsson.github.io/_drafts/three_tips_for_improving_your_scientific_code.md

 git commit -m "Initial file import."
 ```

+Note that the command above will put all files in the project directory under
+version control so do not use it if your project directory contains machine
+generated files, for example output files from your program.

 Once you have got a little bit of familiarity with Git or Mercurial I would
 strongly recommend that you set up an account with
 [BitBucket](https://bitbucket.org/) or [GitHub](https://github.com/) and host